 Performance development is an active partnership between managers, employees, and the Institute that enables MIT’s diverse staff to be fully engaged and reach their full potential.

-Talent planning is the process of anticipating new responsibilities and staffing needs and planning how to meet them by developing current employees.
+- Talent planning: Talent planning is the process of anticipating new responsibilities and staffing needs and planning how to meet them by developing current employees.

-The Talent and Career Development team collaborates with MIT leaders, managers, and HR professionals to build organizational capacity and ensure MIT has the ability to meet current and future talent needs.
+- Organization development consulting: The Talent and Career Development team collaborates with MIT leaders, managers, and HR professionals to build organizational capacity and ensure MIT has the ability to meet current and future talent needs.

-Recognizing staff accomplishments at MIT connects employees to the higher goals of the Institute, drives performance and career growth, and serves as a retention strategy.
+- Recognizing staff: Recognizing staff accomplishments at MIT connects employees to the higher goals of the Institute, drives performance and career growth, and serves as a retention strategy.

 Additional Resources for Managing at MIT